mbabynames search ✿

 Ragnar Alexander

-Ragnar, meaning "noble and strong", pairs with Alexander, meaning "defender of the people".
+Ragnar, meaning "warrior of the gods", pairs with Alexander, meaning "defender of the people".
 The meanings point in complementary directions.
 Ragnar is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Ragnar Christopher